Unfolding the Hong-Ou-Mandel interference between heralded photons from narrowband twin beams: Introduction

-The spectral and temporal characteristics of photons emitted via PDC are related to each other with the Fourier transform.
-Often, the spectral properties of these sources can be easily accessed \cite{Jin2015} and measured at the few photon level with high-resolution spectrographs \cite{Laiho2016}.
-Contrariwise, the coincidence discrimination mostly happens in the temporal domain.
-We take use of the spectral PDC properties to derive the temporal characteristics of the HOM interference dip between heralded states from two independent narrowband PDC sources.
-Our treatment takes into account the PDC multiphoton contributions and other experimental imperfections such as optical losses and an unbalanced beam splitter ratio.
-Instead of operating in the photon-number basis our derivation is based on evaluating the required expectation values directly with PDC states, in other words, two-mode squeezed vacuum states, which allows to easily capture the full state characteristics \cite{Iskhakov2013, Alsing2022}.
 We simulate the four-fold coincidence probability in the telecommunication wavelength range assuming Gaussian PDC spectra and indicate how the visibility of the HOM interference dip degrades in terms of the PDC multiphoton contributions.
 We note that each platform producing continuous-wave photon pairs has its highly individual spectral characteristics that needs to be thoroughly scrutinized to gain an accurate estimate of the background effects \cite{Luo2015, Shafiee2020}.
-Further, we investigate the integral over the temporal characteristics of signal and idler cross-correlation to show the practicality of this figure-of-merit as a PDC process parameter \cite{Averchenko2020}.
+Further, we investigate the temporal characteristics of signal and idler cross-correlation \cite{Averchenko2020} to show the practicality of this figure-of-merit as a PDC process parameter since the integral over it turns out to be expedient for calibrating the mean photon flux of the source in loss-independent manner.
 We believe our results can enhance the efficient utilization of narrowband PDC sources in quantum optical applications and help reaching a high visibility in the HOM interference experiment.